CreepyCrawler14/Password-Checker/README.md

 To use this tool you will need to download a password list from a different source.
 This tool does not come with a built in password list.
 Depending on how powerful your device is, the password checker tool can run through most password lists in under 10 seconds.
+Run all of the commands below in a linux terminal adding sudo permissions where required.
 # How To Run
 apt update && upgrade